ing-bank/baker/docs/sections/development-life-cycle/implement-interactions.md

 # Implement Interactions

-After creating a recipe, and before we can even run processes from it, we need to create `InteractionInstances` that the Baker runtime will use to execute the real actions of your `Recipe`, these instances must match the `Interactions` in the `Recipe`, that means that the name and the input types must match.
+Before we can run our recipe, we need to create `InteractionInstances` that the Baker runtime will use to execute the interactions.
+In other words, we need to provide implementations for the interactions.

-For the Scala DSL you need to create an object of `InteractionImplementation`, or use the reflection API in a similar way to the Java DSL.

-For the Java DSL you need to implement the interface with the `apply` method that you used for the `Interaction` in the `Recipe` and then use the `InteractionImplementation.from(new Implementation())` reflection API, this will create a new `InteractionImplementation` that we will later on add to a baker runtime.
+=== "Java"

+    ```java
+    public class ReserveItemsInstance implements ReserveItems {

+        // The body of this method is going to be executed by the Baker runtime when the ingredients are available.
+        @Override
+        public ReserveItemsOutcome apply(String id, List<String> productIds) {
+            // Add your implementation here.
+            // The body of this function is going to be executed by the Baker runtime when the ingredients are available.
+        }
+    }
+    ```

+=== "Kotlin"

+    ```kotlin
+    class ReserveItemsInstance : ReserveItems {
+        override fun apply(orderId: String, productIds: List<String>): ReserveItemsOutcome {
+            // Add your implementation here.
+            // The body of this function is going to be executed by the Baker runtime when the ingredients are available.
+        }
+    }
+    ```

 === "Scala Reflection API"